JamesLaverack/wulin-dice/README.md

 Rolls can have multiple sets.
 For example if you rolled seven dice you could get 1, 1, 2, 2, 2, 8.
 Which gives a set of three twos and a set of two ones.
 In most cases in the game you care mostly about the set of the highest value.
-Other sets may be used in the rules, but we're not concerned with an implementation of the Legend of the Wulin rules here.
+Other sets may be used in the rules, but we're not concerned with an implementation of the Legends of the Wulin rules here.

 In some cases, a single die can be used in place of a set, when doing so the usual rules apply.
 As there is only one die, a "1" is used as the tens digit.
 So a single die showing